 If this is too risky for you, I recommend hedging against your downside by starting off with a side business.
 You can quit your job when your side income overtakes your monthly expenses or it overtakes the income you’re receiving from your current job.

 Keep in mind that you don’t ever have to quit your job.
 The success of your side business can give you the flexibility to find a company with a great culture and work with them out of preference, not dependence.
+(This is similar to what online entrepreneur Patrick McKenzie did when he joined Stripe Atlas: “Stripe is offering a very compelling mixture of impact and autonomy.
+I’m particularly attracted to the company culture of employees not being restricted to individual job descriptions, but rather getting autonomy and ownership to bring projects to completion.
+That appeals to the broad-spectrum generalist in me.”)

 Choose the option that works best for you.